kage-genotyper/kage/Readme.md

 If you want to make your own indexes for your own reference genome and variants, you should use the kage Snakemake pipeline which can [be found here](https://github.com/ivargr/genotyping-benchmarking).
 Feel free to contact us if you want help making these indexes for your desired variants.

-Once you have an index of the variants you want to genotype, running kage is straight-forwards:
+Once you have an index of the variants you want to genotype, running kage is straight-forward:

 ### Step 1: Map fasta kmers to the pangenome index:
 ```python